An American (Beauty) in Paris

 Madame Presidential Candidate

-In celebration of the Musée, the majority of the rest of this post will be en Francais, but you’ll get the drift.
+In celebration of the Musée, the rest of this post will be en Français, but you non-speakers will get the drift.

 C’est la première fois que Barbie® fait l’objet d’une véritable invitation dans une institution muséale française.
 Connu pour ses collections de design et de mode, de jouets et de publicité, le musée des Arts décoratifs est le lieu idéal pour mettre à l’honneur cette poupée iconique dont l’histoire se nourrit de sources multiples, en l’inscrivant pleinement dans une histoire culturelle et sociale du jouet aux XXe et XXIe siècles.
 700 Poupées Barbie sont ainsi déployées sur 1500 m2, en regard d’œuvres issues des collections du musée (poupées anciennes, robes), mais aussi d’œuvres d’artistes contemporains, de documents, journaux, photos, vidéo, qui contextualisent les « vies de Barbie ».